richClubb/adventofcode/2023/day05/Languages.md

 I used googletest for the unit testing and I'm not sure which one I prefer.
 I think that googletest has better support for mocking than Cunit, there is less boilerplate than in CUnit but I like the use of the different functions for assertions as it's a little clearer what is happening.

+Suffers from the same problem as the C unit testing in that there is a fair amount of wrangling to do.

 ### HORRIFIC PERFORMANCE IMPLICATIONS

 I decided to use the `optional` keyword to return `nullptr` or a `uint64_t` value from the map seeds functions.
 The problem is that this cost a huge amount, almost doubling the execution time of the code.

 The use of vector iterators was also another serious performance hit which was hard to stomach in some cases.
+Especially when it's being executed millions of times.
+So don't use them for performance critical things.

 ## Cuda